Idealgewicht beim Hund – Warum es so wichtig ist und wie du es erkennst

 ✔ Increase daily walks and incorporate active games.

-🔹 Regular weight control:
+🔹 Regular weight checks:

 ✔ If you are unsure, consult your veterinarian.